 Loma Linda University is part of the Seventh-day Adventist system of higher education.
 In 1905, the University (formerly College of Medical Evangelists) was founded—through a series of divine providences—at Loma Linda, California, by the Seventh-day Adventist Church.
 The School of Nursing began in 1905.
 In 1909, the College of Medical Evangelists received its charter as a medical school with the express purpose of preparing physicians who could meet the needs of the whole person.
 Both schools emphasized the need for healthful living as a part of medical care—a revolutionary concept in 1905.

 The University was designated by the Seventh-day Adventist Church as a center for educating health professionals.
-The original schools—Nursing and Medicine—have been joined by Allied Health Professions, Behavioral Health, Dentistry, Pharmacy, Public Health, and Religion; and the Faculty of Graduate Studies.
+The original schools—Nursing and Medicine—have been joined by Allied Health Professions, Behavioral Health, Dentistry, Pharmacy, Public Health, and Religion as well as the Faculty of Graduate Studies.
 University curricula are approved by their respective professional organizations.
 From its small beginnings, the University has achieved widespread recognition, having sent more of its graduates into international service than has any other university.
-It remains committed to the vision of its founders and is sustained by its close association with the church.
+It remains committed to the vision of its founders and is sustained by its close association with the Adventist Church.

 From 1913 to 1962, the University operated within health facilities in two cities: Loma Linda and Los Angeles.
 In September 1962, all health professional education was consolidated at Loma Linda.
 In 1967, Loma Linda University Medical Center opened in its new three-tower facility—a landmark cloverleaf structure.
 The medical center continues on the cutting edge of health care, providing excellent service for patients and expanding educational opportunities for students.